 Always work with a Massachusetts international adoption agency that is Hague-accredited, regardless of whether or not you adopt from a Hague Convention country.
 Online reviews can also be helpful in locating an international adoption agency in MA that prioritizes the needs of children above everything else.

-Complete Your Massachusetts International Adoption Home Study
+Step 3: Complete Your Massachusetts International Adoption Home Study

 Your Massachusetts home study provider will need to be licensed in accordance with The Hague Convention standards, even if you don’t adopt from a Hague country.
 Your adoption agency needs to approve of any third-party home study professional that you work with before you begin your home study.